11 Colorful Plants to Brighten Your Home Office

 Typically, yellow leaves are a sign that the plant is struggling.
 However, a bold, healthy Croton plant shows off bright yellow, red, orange, and sometimes black leaves.
 Croton grows outdoors in warm, humid climates and is an excellent houseplant everywhere.

 According to Gardening Know How, don’t be surprised if some or all of the leaves drop off a Croton plant shortly after you bring it home.
 They don’t like to be moved!
 Be patient and the new leaves will grow and you’ll have a thriving, colorful houseplant.
-If you want to bring some luck into your home office with plants, here are some suggestions.

 Ruby rubber tree